micmejia/bible-dump/NKJV/John/John 9.md

 If this Man were not from God, He could do nothing."

 ###### 34
 They answered and said to him, "You were completely born in sins, and are you teaching us?"
-And they [^f]cast him out. ## True Vision and True Blindness
+And they cast him out. ## True Vision and True Blindness

 ###### 35
-Jesus heard that they had cast him out; and when He had found him, He said to him, "Do you believe in the Son of [^g]God?"
+Jesus heard that they had cast him out; and when He had found him, He said to him, "Do you believe in the Son of God?"

 ###### 36
 He answered and said, "Who is He, Lord, that I may believe in Him?"